atharva572/trial/README.md

 - <b>Storage:</b> Azure blob

-## Steps for Pytest Implementation
+## Unittest Implementation

 - **What is Unit Testing?** : Unit Testing is the first level of software testing where the smallest testable parts of a software are tested.
-This is used to validate that each unit of the software performs as designed.
+The testable parts can be a function, a subroutine, a method or property.
+Unit Testing is used to validate that each unit of the software performs as designed.

 ### Environment Setup
 The classes needed to write tests are to be found in the 'unittest' module.
-Unittest module is now a part of the standard Python distribution; it requires no separate installation.
+To install unit test, run the following command in the terminal.
 ```sh
   pip install unittest
   ```